Medgar Evers College: Campus

 Some of the land the college is located on was originally the location of the Kings Country Penitentiary – known colloquially as the Crow Hill Penitentiary – from 1848 to 1907.
 When it was closed and demolished, the site became the location of Brooklyn Preparatory School, a Jesuit institution, until 1972, when the school closed.
 The land was then sold to CUNY.

-Admissions
+Admissions and ethnicity

-Medgar Evers College has an open admissions policy.
-Incoming freshmen entering the Baccalaureate programs must have a minimum high school average of 80 with at least 17 academic units such as four units of English, four units of social studies, three units of mathematics, two units of a foreign language, two units of sciences, and two units of regular academic subjects, and a minimum SAT score of 960 (480 Verbal 480 Math) or ACT composite score of 20 or above.

 As of 2017, Medgar Evers' student ethnic diversity was 76% Black non-Hispanic, 15% Hispanic, 3% Asian or Pacific Islander, 2% non-Hispanic White, and 1% two or more races.

 Graduation rate

 The college's graduation rate is 11.81% within 150% of normal time, i.e., out of 1,126 candidates seeking a four-year bachelor's degree, 133 graduated within six years.

 Academics

 Medgar Evers College offers baccalaureate degrees and associate degrees in several disciplines.
 It offers a Licensed Practical Nursing (LPN) certificate program through its Nursing Department.
 It also offers a number of courses and certificate programs through the Continuing Education component of its School of Professional and Community Development.